connor11son/vrl-test-site/README.md

 **File:** `data/publications/publications.json`

-Publications are organized by year.
+Publications are organized by year and tag.
+Available tags are in `data/publications/tags.json`.
+Tags and images are many-to-many.

 Example publication entry:
 ```json